kopp/minipython/docs/tutorials/storage.rst

     content somewhere, close it, append your data to the content and then open it to write again with the revised content.

-    While this is the case in MicroPython, "normal" Python can open files to write in "append" mode.
+    While this is the case in MiniPython, "normal" Python can open files to write in "append" mode.
 That we can't do this on the micro:bit is a result of the simple implementation of the file system.